 A lot of data used is normally a result of background syncing and updates.
 Once you figure out how to limit or manage this appropriately, you will reduce your mobile data consumption significantly.
 This post is meant to guide you in setting up the appropriate settings and turning on or off the right toggles.

-This is a guide on how to reduce Mobile data consumption on your iPhone
+How to reduce Mobile data consumption on iPhone

 This is the first step to limiting your mobile data consumption on iOS.
-Go to Settings > Mobile Data > Mobile Data Options then turn on Low data Mode.
+Go to Settings > Cellular Data > Cellular Data Options then turn on Low data Mode.
 The switch toggle should turn green.
 It limits background synching across apps and tries using various techniques to limit your data as much as possible.
 It is however not sufficient.

 Wi-Fi Assist uses mobile data automatically when Wi-Fi becomes unreliable.
 Turning this off is recommended as times when downloading, Wi-Fi connection drops or becomes slower and you do not want to use mobile data to download huge files.
 To turn this off, go to Settings > Mobile Data then scroll down to the bottom of your app list and turn Wi-Fi Assist off.